 INCISE, the International Network for Submarine Canyon Investigation and Scientific Exchange is an initiative that aims to bring together scientists working on all aspects of submarine canyon research, and to stimulate discussions across disciplines.
-The 2018 INCISE Symposium will take place in Shenzhen, Guangdong, China, from 5th to 7th November 2018.
-The event is hosted by the Department of Ocean Science & Engineering, a department of SUSTech that concentrates on exploring global oceans.
+The 1st, 2nd and 3rd editions were hosted in Brest, FRANCE, Edinburgh, SCOTLAND, and Victoria, CANADA (http://incise2016.oceannetworks.ca/home).
+The 4th symposium (INCISE2018) will take place in Shenzhen, Guangdong, CHINA, from 5th to 7th November 2018.
+The event is hosted by the Department of Ocean Science & Engineering, Southern University of Science and Technology (SUSTech).

 According to recent studies derived from high-resolution seafloor mapping, in the order of 10,000 submarine canyons exist worldwide.
 Fewer than one hundred canyons (only 1%) have been studied with some level of detail in terms of geology, physical oceanography, or habitat heterogeneity and biodiversity.

 Submarine canyons are very important features along the world’s continental and island margins.
 They create terrain habitat heterogeneity and provide important pathways for terrestrial sediments and carbon, detrital organic matter, pollutants and marine debris from the shelf to the deep sea.
 Canyons often concentrate organic matter enhancing overall ecosystem biomass and fisheries and acting as biodiversity hotspots.
 Canyons are also conduits for destructive gravity flows that caused devastating geohazards.